ali-khurram/shopping_cart/README.md

 ## Installation

 Install the package through [Composer](http://getcomposer.org/).
-Edit your project's `composer.json` file by adding:
+Edit your project's `composer.json` file by adding (if not included):

 ### Laravel 4.2 and below